top of page

 & who's involved

-When you enter our junk journaling creative expression group session, you'll find a calm space with no more than 6 other individuals, one person being Althea who will be there to guide the group and up to 5 other people who are also participating in the group session.
+When you enter our junk journaling creative expression group session, you'll find a calm space with no more than 4 other individuals, one person being Althea who will be there to guide the group.

 on entry